torbenf86/T1-P3-Behavioral-Cloning/writeup_template.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 7 as evidenced by the diagram shown below.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The validation loss is slightly higher than the training loss, which could indicate overfitting.
+Thus, I tried to include a dropout layer.
+However, the validation loss turned out to be higher afterwards.
+I didn't use a training generator, since my graphic card (GTX 1060 6 Gb) was able to handle the data.

 ![alt text][image7]